PoemaIX/KSKB-IX/docs/Poema-IX-EN.md

-# KSKB-IX
+# Poema IX

 ## Introduction
-KSKB-IX is a [Virtual IXP](https://bgp.tools/kb/virtual-ixp) located and running on a laptop at my home in order to provide a platform to BGP hobbyist to learn and expirenment with the real life networking.
+Poema IX is a [Virtual IXP](https://bgp.tools/kb/virtual-ixp) located and running on a laptop at my home in order to provide a platform to BGP hobbyist to learn and expirenment with the real life networking.
 This IX provides OSI Layer 2 Ethernet Switching service.
 For the switching network, we refer to `IX LAN`, `IX peering LAN` or `Peering LAN` in the following sections.

 I host this virtal Internet eXchange point because I want to provide a platform to learn and expirenment the BGP for network engineering hobbyist or novices.
-The idea behind the KSKB-IX project is, to enable regular end user to learn, use and play with IPv6, and BGP networking.
+The idea behind the Poema IX project is, to enable regular end user to learn, use and play with IPv6, and BGP networking.

 This IX supports IPv4(mpbgp + extended next hop) and IPv6
 PeeringDB: [https://www.peeringdb.com/ix/3792](https://www.peeringdb.com/ix/3792)